upmcplanetracker/Run-Bentopdf-as-a-Rootless-User-Podman-Quadlet/README.md

 BentoPDF Podman User Quadlet
 ============================

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the BentoPDF project.
+This should be a drop in replacement for a Docker Compose file but, as always, backup any data you don't want to lose before trying this.

 This guide demonstrates how to deploy **BentoPDF**—a privacy-first, client-side PDF toolkit—as a **User (Rootless) Quadlet** on Ubuntu 25.10.